 Expand your son’s knowledge of the world with this awesome and interactive globe.

 He’ll be able to learn more than a thousand facts about the world.
 Topics include animals and nature, countries and cities, continents and oceans.

 It comes with a stylus pen (batteries not included) that you can use to explore the globe and measure distances.
 There’s over 10 hours of interactive audio built in, and the best part is that it’s narrated by Bindi Irwin.
 You might get bitten by the travel bug, but it’s worth it.

 16. Swind Dinosaur Race Track

 Adults have strong opinions on “Jurassic World” (don’t get me started) but kids, especially boys, love it.
 This play set is a great gift for fans of the movie, and dinosaur enthusiasts alike.

-The dinosaur race track is versatile, with 142 pieces that can be set up any way you desire.
-It includes two dinosaurs and two racing cars, encouraging social play.
+The dinosaur race track is versatile, with 291 pieces that can be set up any way you desire.
+It includes eight dinosaurs and two military racing car, encouraging social play.

-It also comes with trees, slopes, a door, a bridge, and soldiers.
-Stickers are included for personalization, too.
+It also comes with trees, slopes, a bridge, and dinosaur head tunnels.
 Easy to assemble and made from non-toxic plastic, this set should bring some excitement for your 5-year-old boy.

 Old but Gold

 I can’t have a list of boy’s toys (or any toys) without including the legendary Lego.
 This set has 358 pieces, and since its theme is transportation, I think boys will love it.